Hazardous Waste Management

 |RCRA Hazardous Waste P list||RCRA Hazardous Waste U list|

 For pickup of hazardous items please use the appropriate form:

 CHEMICAL/HAZARDOUS WASTE STORAGE

 Proper chemical storage is required to minimize the hazards associated with leaks, spills, and accidental mixing of incompatible chemicals.
 Please follow the link below for the General Chemical Storage Guidelines:

-For questions, comments or concerns, please contact the CU Office of Research Safety Hazardous Materials Manager and/or the Safety and Waste Services Manager.
+For questions, comments or concerns, please contact the CU Office of Research Safety Hazardous Materials Manager.